DACH-NY/ex-cdm-swaps/README.md

       (cd app; sbt compile)

    The application consists of two parts:
-    1. A customized REPL that allows sending commands to the ledger.
+    1. A customized REPL that allows to send commands to the ledger.
     2. Automation for certain processes like applying an event once it is due.